Tuesday, 7 September 2021

 The band's most famous and most acclaimed album (and best cover).
 It stands up well.
 Well, certain tracks do, and the album as a whole is still quite listenable without being that compelling or engaging.
 Again there is a sense of Roy Harper (Flat Baroque And Berserk - 1970) in some of the tracks.
 Because the title character is mentioned in two songs it was assumed to be a concept album, though there is no evidence of that in the lyrics, and Anderson denied it then and to this day, recording Thick As A Brick in response.
 I see no connecting theme in the songs, but some people claim to see it as an album about religion.
 If people wish to see it as a concept album, they are free to do so, but they might benefit from listening to some early concept albums such as Woody Guthrie's Dust Bowl Ballads (1940), West Side Story (1961) Frank Sinatra's In the Wee Small Hours (1955), and Johnny Cash's Bitter Tears (Ballads of the American Indian) (1964).
 There's no struggle at all recognising the concept in these albums.
 And, for me, that is an essential key to a concept album.

-Original bass player Cornick is replaced by Hammond, and John Evan "officially" joins on keyboards., making the band a five piece.
+Original bass player Cornick is replaced by Anderson's friend Jeffrey Hammond - the Jeffrey that had been named in three Tull songs, and John Evan "officially" joins on keyboards., making the band a five piece.

 Lyrics